Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "You know, that’s exactly what I guessed."

 Xiù gave him a crimson-faced glare that promised another broken nose in his near future if he didn’t *immediately* find something else to discuss, and he promptly adjusted his collar and sat down.
-"Uh… Anyway.
+"Uh...
+Anyway.
 Ericson says *Misfit* is ready to fly."

 They lit up at once.
 "He does?"
 Allison asked.